CaptainRich/Basic_Python/Car_Work/README.md

 ## File List
-**cars.py** - a script to monitor and report on "car" statistics.
+**my_cars.py** - a script to monitor and report on "car" statistics.
+Known data is hardwired into
+                 the top of this file.
+Update routines are available, but the data should be manually adjusted (in the script) since updated data is not currently permanent.

-**class_package** - a package of .py files/classes to facilitate the scripts in this subdirectory.
+**car_package** - a package of .py files/classes to facilitate the scripts in this subdirectory.
+There
+                  is a parent class and two sub-classes in this package.